 Therefore, if you are experiencing skin problems on a hot and humid day, it is very likely that you will receive a calming shower in the evening.
 Hence, after ten minutes of downpour, make sure you go outside and drench yourself entirely for a few minutes.

-Remember to avoid the first rain of the month, as it may bring with it certain pollutants.
+Remember to avoid the first rain of the month, as it may bring certain pollutants.
 The same goes with the first five to ten minutes of rainfall; better avoid it as well.

 To Wrap Up